tektechnologies/Instructor-Prep/201/class_5.md

 100 X 1 + 3 X 10 + 4 x 1 = 134
 This is a decimal, base 10 mathmatical,

-With Computers there are two binary system
+With Computers there are two.
+### binary system
 ## Binary
-- are zero's and one's, because it is base 2.
+- are zero's  " 0 "and " 1 "one's, because it is **base 2**.
 - we count from zero to 1 and then begin again.
-- So we start at the 1's position and then move to the 2's position and then the 4's position and then the 8's position, 16th, 32nd place, we multiply by two each time. thumbs on base 10.
+- So we start at the 1's position and then move to the 2's position and then the 4's position and then the 8's position, 16th, 32nd place, we multiply by two each time.

+128's - 64's - 32's - 16's - 8's - 4's - 2's - 1's .
+1/10's (decimal)
+                                   1     0     1
+## thumbs on base 10.

-- so if we have a number in binary 101 then that means we have one 1 and zero 2's and one 4's.
-(1 x 4 + 1 x 1) That number in binary is what we call 5 in decimal.
+- so if we have a number in binary 101 then that means we have **one 1 and zero 2's and one 4's.**
+# (1 x 4 + 1 x 1)
+That number in binary is what we call 5 in decimal.
 (101 === 5).
-We use binary in computers because it is easy for the computer to compute whether a value is on or off, a 1 or a 0.
+- We use binary in computers because it is easy for the computer to compute whether a value is on or off, a 1 or a 0.
 And we can stick those 0 and 1's together to make, the numbers we need.

-Binary is base 2.
-All zero's and one's.
+**Binary is base 2.** All zero's and one's.
 Then move to the next spot over.
-Decimal is base 10.
+# Decimal is base 10.
 Count 0 - 9.

 https://www.binary-code.org/binary/8bit/10000110/

-In binary decimal points work the same as in decimal, with usually dont have to think about those, the 1/10's space the 1/2 space and then 1/4 and so on.
+In binary **decimal points work the same** as in decimal, with usually dont have to think about those,
+# the 1/10's space the 1/2 space and then 1/4 and so on.

 # HEX code. and RGB Values.

 so we can specify our desired colors in RGB by the number of red, number of green and number of blue.
- The number 256 is an important number (16x16) 0r 2 to the 8th.
+ # The number 256 is an important number (16x16) 0r 2 to the 8th.
  If we use base 16, we have a one's place and then a 16th's place and then a 256th's place, so all of our possible color values fit into and what that makes convenient is that all our possible values fit into just two digits of HEXIDecimal.
 So we can always use two digits to represent a HEX number, which is how they came up with Hexadecimal.
  ### #RRGGBB
  ## In base 16 we need something that means the number 10 (0-9 and then A)
  #### 0
  #### 1